Best Food & Cooking Classes in Marrakech

 Cooking Class at Riad Vendôme

-• Key Highlights: Market tour, tagine and couscous creation, mint tea ritual, rooftop meal with Atlas views.
+• Key highlights: Guided market visit, tagine and couscous, mint tea ritual, rooftop lunch with Atlas views

 • Location: Medina, Marrakech